-The superannuation fund will review the accounts and insurance covers held in the deceased person’s name and determine what documentation they need to ascertain the death has occurred and you are an authorised person, who is a binding Beneficiary, a dependant or a legal representative dealing on behalf of the deceased estate, to ensure that funds will be released to the right account.
+The superannuation fund will review the accounts and insurance coverages held in the deceased person's name and determine what documentation they need to ascertain the death has occurred and that you are an authorised person, who is a binding Beneficiary, a dependant or a legal representative dealing on behalf of the Deceased Estate, to ensure that funds will be released to the right account.

-Once the steps outlined in Step 24.5 above were completed, the superannuation fund(s) will provide the authorised Executor, Administrator or Next of Kin with an overview of all balances as at the date of death.
+When the steps outlined in Step 24.5 above are completed, the superannuation fund(s) will provide the authorised Executor, Administrator or Next of Kin with an overview of all balances as at the date of death.

-Once you have this information from all superannuation funds, you can copy the details to the simplyEstate Assets & Liabilities Inventory.
+Once you have received this information from all superannuation funds, you can copy the details to your Assets & Liabilities Inventory.

 24.9 Grant of Probate and Letters of Administration

-This process is explained in more detail in Step 27 – Apply for Grant of Probate or Letters of Administration.
-If the superannuation fund requests for this now already, you will need to explain that you require the statements showing all balances of the deceased person’s superannuation account in order to apply for a Grant of Probate or Letters of Administration with the Supreme Court in the relevant State/Territory.
-Once these are in hand you will contact the superannuation fund again with the Grant of Probate or Letters of Administration to continue the process to release the funds to the estate.
+This process is explained in more detail in Step 27 – Grant of Probate Application or Applying for Letters of Administration.
+If the superannuation fund requests for this now, you will need to explain that you require the statements showing all balances of the deceased person's superannuation account in order to apply for a Grant of Probate or Letters of Administration with the Supreme Court in the relevant state or territory.
+Once these are in hand, you will need to contact the superannuation fund again with the Grant of Probate or Letters of Administration to continue the process of releasing the funds to the Estate.

-Whilst the taxation of the deceased estate will be covered in more detail in Step 28, it is important to understand that superannuation Death Benefit paid to dependants as defined above are tax free.
+Whilst taxation of Deceased Estates will be covered in more detail in Step 28, it is important to understand that there is no tax on super death benefits paid to dependants as defined above.

-However, superannuation tax benefits paid to children of the deceased person who are aged 18 or above and were not financially dependent at the date of death will incur tax.
+However, superannuation death benefits paid to the children of the deceased person who are aged 18 or above and were not financially dependent at the date of death will incur taxes.

-For further information about tax implications on the estate, see Step 28 – Request Tax Advice for Effective Distribution.
+For further information about the tax implications on the Estate from the super death benefit, including how to avoid death tax on superannuation, see Step 28 – Inheritance Tax & Tax Effective Estate Distribution in Australia.

 AustralianSuperPhone: 1300 667 387